AlexeyPlagov07/FBLA_Project/README.md

 pathway, and whether they provide a product or service.
 Also includes a A-Z and Z-A sorting feature and advanced security concerning logins and sign-ups.
 Future features might include timed-logout and editing partner info.

-# Project Instalationl and Setup
+# Project Installation and Setup
 For this project, a few libraries are needed to run the software.
 Before installing libraries, place the python script into a folder and
 ```
 cd *Folder Name*